marketmuse/editor/README.md

 * **toggleBlockquote( status?: bool )** *(void)* - Toggles blockquote state of current block.
 * **toggleListNumbered( status?: bool )** *(void)* - Toggles numbered list state of current block.
 * **toggleListBulleted( status?: bool )** *(void)* - Toggles bulleted list state of current block.

+*State*:

+* **setState( object )** *(void)* - Set a state value accessible through functions / formats api's.
+This is useful for building stateful logic through a plugins.
+Also it could be used to have multiple plugins rely on a single state.

 *Data*